My, How You’ve GrownPairing:

 “Well, I might still be in my pajamas as I have nothing to wear, but it doesn’t matter because I don’t have a date.
 I was going to go by myself.”

-Jerry, Tom, and Donna all looked at her as if she'd just told them she was planning on taking someone from sanitation to the event.
+Jerry, Tom, and Donna all looked at her as if she'd just told them she was planning on becoming a librarian.

 “No. Nonononono-” Tom began.